 Mt.
 Hood Tiny House Village has five tiny homes for rent.
 Each boasts its own unique décor.
 We stayed in Scarlett, a country-themed, farmhouse-inspired home.
 It was cozy!
 Scarlett sleeps five with two double beds in each loft and a twin on the bottom floor.
 It’s equipped with everything that you’d need to make a dinner inside or BBQ outside, including a mini fridge, stove-top burner, coffee maker, and toaster.
 There’s also a central fire pit and picnic tables.

-Each heated, tiny house sleeps anywhere between three and five people and has cable television.
+Each heated, tiny house sleeps anywhere between three and five people and has cable television, complete with the Disney Channel and Nickelodeon.
 The bathroom has a flush toilet and shower with hot water.

 The Tiny House Village is a small, separate section of Mt.
 Hood Village.
 The property has a large campground complete with a lodge, camp store, on-site bakery, cafe, indoor pool, recreation and fitness center, and kids’ playground.
 There are other cabins for rent on the property, as well as RV and tent sites.

 KidTripster Tip: Delicious scones are made fresh every morning in the bakery, and the cafe has a family-friendly menu, if you don’t want to venture off-site or cook for yourself.

 Welches is just on the outskirts of Mt.
 Hood National Forest.
 A wilderness playground is at your doorstep with ample trails for hiking and sightseeing.

 If you're visiting in the summer, the Mt.
 Hood Adventure Park has all kinds of family-friendly activities from mini golf and rock climbing to bungee jumping and ziplining.
 There's also the popular alpine slide.
 You'll take a chairlift up and then slide down the mountain on a track.
 The half-mile ride will drops 350 feet.